 As a start, keep in mind the basic premise.
 With structured job interviews, we strive for deeply comparable information about top candidates.
 We ask the same questions and evaluate with the same criteria.
 Our intentional structure provides a fair playing field for candidates, and makes it easier for interviewers to compare candidates and decide who provides the best fit for the role, performance requirements, and the organizational culture.

-Here are best practices for structured job interviews.
+Here are best practices for structured job interviews1.
 They apply to two important steps, so you can make the most out of your structured interview process.
 First, design your structured job interviews to gather great information about candidates.
 Second, execute excellent evaluations to make a confident choice for the very best candidate.

 Gather Great Information